‘The Bear’: Ranking the 25 Best Guest Star Appearances So Far

 FX

 Introduced in the show’s second episode ever, McHale‘s character has no name, but we do know he was previously Carmy’s (White) boss when he worked in New York City.
 As he heaped degrading comments at the young rising culinary star, it’s clear he has an antagonistic role in Carmy’s life.
 He even made a brief appearance in the Season 2 finale as a hallucination during the opening night of Carmy’s new restaurant.
-Despite having little screen time, McHale’s performance had an impact that puts him a little above others on this list.
+In Season 3, Carmy has a chance to confront him directly when he attends Chef Terry’s restaurant “funeral.”

 Andrew Lopez in 'The Bear' Season 2